I’m so excited to be a part of the Duluth Trading Company’s “No-Yank Tank” national commercial! Here’s how it happened:

 How could I not thank the universe for yanking me from a “day job” that sucked me into the fear of ever venturing out on my own?

 When did these beautiful fields and fun locations become my “office”?

-I sipped my beer, enjoying the pizza, and watched the laughing faces around me rewarding themselves for a job well done, celebrating the success of shooting an amazing commercial that’s going to be airing this fall.
+I sipped my beer, enjoying the pizza, and watched the laughing faces around me rewarding themselves for a job well done, celebrating the success of shooting an amazing commercial.

 After all, they were tall and thin.
 And I, dear readers, am tall but curvy with a mom-gut.

 They had straight hair.
 And I, curly hair.

 Their pictures graced the pages of the catalog, and mine had barely graced the bottom of their promotional emails.

 Their smiling pretty faces hung in the store, inviting customers to be beautiful, strong, and confident.
 And my pictures were likely stashed in a “Can’t Use These” folder on someone’s over-crowded external hard drive.